ephemeral-laboratories/usemy-name-site/principles/do-not-compare-names.md

 The company I worked for at the time of writing this had an employee named Michael Jackson, who had never released any hit singles, or at least, none I was aware of.

-From this alone, you can not assume that if two names match, they’re the same person.
+From this alone, you can not assume that if two names match, they're the same person.
 This is of course why we generally use email addresses, not names, as user IDs.

-> - Fallacy 21: People’s names are globally unique.
+> - Fallacy 21: People's names are globally unique.
-> - Fallacy 22: People’s names are almost globally unique.
+> - Fallacy 22: People's names are almost globally unique.
-> - Fallacy 23: Alright alright but surely people’s names are diverse enough such that no million people
+> - Fallacy 23: Alright alright but surely people's names are diverse enough such that no million people
 >   share the same name.

 Beyond that, a single person can have multiple names.
 Even multiple _legal_ names.
 Sometimes this happens during transition from one name to another, sometimes a person may have multiple legal names for life.
-So it’s very possible that two names that _don’t_ match are in fact referring to the same person.
+So it's very possible that two names that _don't_ match are in fact referring to the same person.

 > - Fallacy 1: People have exactly one canonical full name.